Skip to Content

 Layers Of Workplace Regulation

-New York employers and employees operate within several layers of workplace regulation.
+New York employers operate within several layers of workplace regulation.
 Federal laws set a baseline for issues such as discrimination, harassment, retaliation, and minimum wage.
 On top of that, New York State and New York City have their own statutes and rules that add protections, obligations, and remedies.
 This can make seemingly straightforward decisions, such as classifying a worker or responding to a complaint, more complex than they first appear.

 In this legal environment, workplace concerns often involve agencies with overlapping authority.
 Depending on the facts, an employee may bring a claim to the Equal Employment Opportunity Commission, the New York State Division of Human Rights, or the New York City Commission on Human Rights.
 Wage and hour and payroll issues can involve the New York State Department of Labor.
 Each of these bodies has its own filing procedures and timelines, and the choices made at the outset can affect what remedies are available later.